Maclean-D/three-assistant-glass/README.md

 ## How to Run

-1. Clone this repository
+1. Open a terminal and clone this repository
    ```
    git clone https://github.com/Maclean-D/three-assistant-glass.git
    ```

-2. Open a terminal and navigate to the project directory.
+2. Navigate to the project directory.
    ```
    cd three-assistant-glass
    ```